hyperledger-gerrit-archive/fabric-sdk-node/README.md

 In the project root folder:
 * `npm install` to install dependencies
 * optionally, `gulp docs` to generate API docs if you want to review the doc content
-* `install-and-generate-certs` to generate the required crypto material used by the tests
+* `gulp install-and-generate-certs` to generate the required crypto material used by the tests
 * `npm test` or `gulp test-headless` to run the headless tests that do not require any additional set up

 The following tests require setting up a local blockchain network as the target.
 You need to build the necessary Docker images required to run the network.
 Follow the steps below to set it up.
-* You will need the peers, orderers and fabric-ca server (new implementation of the member service) to run the tests.
-The first two components are from the *fabric* repository.
+* You will need the peers, orderers, fabric-ccenv, fabric-nodeenv and fabric-ca server (new implementation of the member service) to run the tests.
+The first three components are from the *fabric* repository.
+The fabric-nodeenv is from the *fabric-chaincode-node* repository.
 The fabric-ca server is from the *fabric-ca* repository.
-* git clone both the *fabric* and *fabric-ca* repositories into the $GOPATH/src/github.com/hyperledger folder in your native host (MacOS, Windows or Ubuntu, etc).
+* git clone all the *fabric*, *fabric-chaincode-node* and *fabric-ca* repositories into the $GOPATH/src/github.com/hyperledger folder in your native host (MacOS, Windows or Ubuntu, etc).

 You can build the docker images in your native host (Mac, Ubuntu, Windows, etc.):
 * If docker is installed and it’s not ‘Docker for Mac/Windows’, uninstall and follow Docker’s clean up instructions to uninstall completely.